ahmddbilall/AI_Competition_Softec_FinalRound/README.md

 ---

 The initial round was conquered!
 Out of many, 32 teams (including ours!) have advanced to the final round.
-Let's keep pushing forward and bring home the win!
 This repository is for the final round.
+Our team got fifth position in this competition. (see leader_board image)

 ---